Immanuel-Albrecht/drums/README.md

-There is also a port of libjack available via dub, unfortunately there were some issues with it, so I had to hack it, and the software won't work with the official version.
+There is also a port of libjack available via dub, unfortunately there were some issues with it, so I had to hack it, and *this software won't work with the official version of libjack*.

 Lessons Learned